iRohitBajaj/weblogic-cicd-domain-home-in-image/README.md

 ## Curate your extracted weblogic domain yaml per your needs
 ## Curate youur domain.yaml per your needs

+/*:
-## Open jenkins console, login as admin, add jdk8 as java installation and point it to download java from oracle site [would require you to configure oracle account in global configuration]
+* Open jenkins console, login as admin, add jdk8 as java installation and point it to download java from oracle site [would require you to configure oracle account in global configuration]. http://localhost:8080/descriptorByName/hudson.tools.JDKInstaller/enterCredential
-## Open jenkins console, login as admin, add kubernetes cluster connection details under cloud configuration, pointing to API server and create a global security configuration using secret as type and upload .kube/config file.
+* Open jenkins console, login as admin, add kubernetes cluster connection details under cloud configuration, pointing to API server and create a global security configuration using secret as type and upload .kube/config file.
+* Install Docker plugin via Manage plugins.
+*/